nextflow-io/training/docs/nf_customize/3_nf-core.md

 -   **Results:** Example output files generated from the full test dataset
 -   **Releases & Statistics:** pipeline version history and statistics

+Each section should be explored by a user to understand what the pipeline does and how it can be configured.

 ## Pulling an nf-core pipeline

-Unless you intend to develop an nf-core pipeline independently, you do not need to clone a copy of a pipeine.
-Instead, you can use Nextflow’s built-in functionality to `pull` a pipeline:
+Unless you intend to develop an nf-core pipeline independently, you do not need to clone a copy of a pipeline.
+Instead, you can use Nextflow’s `pull` command:

 ```bash
 nextflow pull nf-core/demo